brotherdust/cycfi-nexus-midi/README.md

 ## Origin and History

-The original Nexus MIDI controller was created by Cycfi Research as part of their innovative music technology solutions.
+The original Nexus GK MIDI controller was created by Cycfi Research as part of their innovative music technology solutions.
 This refactoring project:
-- Preserves the core Nexus functionality and design philosophy
+- Preserves the core Nexus GK functionality and design philosophy
 - Restructures the code into modular components for better maintainability
 - Adds the switch-to-CC mapping feature as a key enhancement
 - Maintains strict compatibility with the MSP430G2553's limited resources (16KB Flash, 512B RAM)

 ## Key Features

-### Original Nexus Features (Preserved)
+### Original Nexus GK Features (Preserved)
 - Multiple MIDI controller types (Program Change, Bank Select, Pitch Bend, etc.)
 - Persistent storage for configurations
 - Hardware abstraction layer